(C) Copyright 1997,1998,1999,2000 All rights reserved

 Visitors have been charged the Hall of Fame’s youth rate of $8.50 throughout the summer instead of typical admission rates of $13.50 for adults and $11.50 for seniors.
 Ages 6 and under are free.

-Due to the positive feedback the Hall has received, the youth rate for all has been extended for September and October.
+Due to the positive feedback the Hall has received, the youth rate for all has been extended for the remainder of 2020.

-“We have been thrilled with the reaction we’ve received for the $8.50 youth rate special this summer,” said Hall of Fame Executive Director Edward Brophy.
+“We have been pleased with the reaction we’ve received for the $8.50 youth rate special and are so happy to extend it for November and December,” said Hall of Fame Executive Director Edward Brophy.
 “It has been fun to welcome fans back to ‘Boxing’s Hometown’ and families visiting have expressed their appreciation for the discounted rate during these challenging times.”

 The Hall continues with new protocol in accordance with recommendations of the State of New York and public health officials.
 The following will remain in place: Masks are required for staff and fans, safe social distancing, 25% capacity, frequent cleaning and sanitizing, hand sanitizer will be available and plexiglass shields at admission check-in.